 All visitors are required to check in with the Camp Backcountry office upon arrival.
-We kindly ask that visits are limited to drop-off and pick-up windows.
+We have an open door policy for parents/legal guardians, but we kindly ask that visits are limited to dropoff and pick-up windows.
 All children present at camp must be registered for the camp, with complete registration paperwork completed on CampInTouch.